bardasoft/Xamarin.Forms.Popup/README.md

 ## Xaml Usage

-you need to embed it into your Xaml like this
+At first you need to import the namespace as a xmlns for the use in your Xaml.
 ```xaml
 <ContentPage ...
              xmlns:pop="clr-namespace:MWX.XamForms.Popup;assembly=MWX.XamForms.Popup"